corbosman/aoc2021/src/18-snailfish/explanation.md

 Left most pair [4,3] is a 4 at depth 5, and a 3 at depth 5, so that becomes [4,5],[3,5], etc

 The rules are now very simple.
 A number to the left is the previous number in the array.
-A number to the right is simply the next number in the array.
+A number to the right is the next number in the array.

 To handle the magnitude, just go through the array, and recursively splice to values that belong together and drop them down 1 depth.